daviddesancho/openmm-recipes/README.md

 *  alaTB: scripts and files to set up equilibrium runs for the terminally blocked alanine residue.

-You can read the documentation [here](https://mastermsm.readthedocs.io).
+You can find more information about OpenMM [here](http://openmm.org/).